 - There are plenty of direct flights in San Juan from major US airports.

 - Dress code is not always beach-attire.
 Many restaurants require dress shirts and closed shoes, so be sure to check ahead!

 Where to Stay in San Juan, Puerto Rico

 For Puerto Rico, I always recommend a few nights in Old San Juan and then a few nights on the beach.
 The area of Condado is a great and close option to the airport where there is a stunning beach and you’re close to other water activities.
 Here’s where I would stay:

 Condado Vanderbilt Hotel: As an oceanfront hotel, it has one of the best addresses in Condado.
 The luxury rooms outfitted with modern amenities are the perfect escape for those looking to be close to the water’s edge.
 Their infinity pool that overlooks the ocean is a particular favorite, as there’s not a better place to catch the sunset.
-At night the VC Lounge transforms into an intimate space where there’s live music and cocktails served.
+At night the VC Lounge transforms into an intimate space where there are live music and cocktails served.

 Hotel El Convento: In the heart of Old San Juan lies one of the most historic and architecturally-stunning hotels in Puerto Rico.
 The Hotel El Convento was transformed from a former convent to the luxury hotel it is today, where the inner courtyard sits as the center of the action.
 The lush greenery drapes over the yellow walls, and of course, their rooftop pool is a must experience for time to cool-off during the summer.
 Its location serves as the ideal place to call home while exploring the quaint streets of Old San Juan.